VanSWK/QCGAN_ECG/README.md

 Quantum conditional generative adversarial network based on patch method for abnormal electrocardiogram generation

 ## Dataset
-The original heartbeat data is from https://physionet.org/about/database/ ECGDataPropcess.py is used for heartbeat preprocessing: Denoising and Fragment.
+The original heartbeat data is from https://physionet.org/about/database/ \n ECGDataPropcess.py is used for heartbeat preprocessing: Denoising and Fragment.

 ## Deep CNN